 So, what makes it so stressful and how can we make it easier on ourselves?
 Well, 48% of people have experienced a mishap or disaster when moving home in the past, and 90% have had possessions broken, so this is certainly something that is bound to play on your mind.

-A simple solution would be to enlist the help of professionals.
-Admittedly, this will likely end up costing you more than if you did it alone or with the help or friends and family.
-However, a removal company handles relocations everyday of the week, so you’re less likely to see broken or lose items and it’ll tick one big item off your to-do list.
+A simple solution would be to enlist the help of professionals by searching for orlando movers or a removal company in your area.
+Admittedly, this will likely end up costing you more than if you did it alone or with the help of friends and family.
+However, a removal company handles relocations every day of the week, so you’re less likely to experience broken or lost items and it’ll tick one big item off your to-do list.

 As Mick Fallon, Director and Conveyancing Solicitor at Howells Solicitors says: